hazard-ready/disaster-preparedness/README.md

 In order to load data on your sites, you can follow the setup instructions for each of the child repos.
 You can get a shell on them from the server you're setting them up on using `docker compose exec pdx /bin/bash`, and run the relevant management tasks on them like `docker compose exec pdx python manage.py makemigrations`  - substitute the relevant child installation for `pdx` as appropriate, and the relevant management task as well.

 You can set up the databases for them by running commands using `docker compose exec postgres...` as well.
+Note that you do need to create the databases, but you no longer need to create the extensions in them.

 ## Using data from production
 1. Dump and restore the database